 COVID-19 SAFETY AND PROTOCOLS

-Right now, we are working with state health officials and closely monitoring the guidelines put out by the CDC.
-Our top priority remains the safety and health of our festival family and we will be sharing more protocol details on what to expect in August very soon.
-Per Massachusetts state guidelines, we are limiting ticket sales to half-capacity each day.
+We are working with local and state health officials and closely monitoring the guidelines put out by the CDC.
+Our top priority remains the safety and health of our festival family.

 We will need your active participation to ensure a safe festival environment: